Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 Azure Stream Analytics allows developers to build complex data processing pipelines using a simple SQL-like language.
 It provides features such as windowing, filtering, aggregation, and transformation of data streams.
 These features can be used to extract insights, detect anomalies, and trigger alerts in real-time.<br>

 Azure Stream Analytics supports integration with a variety of data sources and destinations, including Azure Event Hubs, Azure Blob Storage, Azure Data Lake Storage, and Azure SQL Database.
-It also provides built-in support for machine learning models and other advanced analytics capabilities, enabling developers to build intelligent applications that can adapt and learn from real-time data<br>
+It also provides built-in support for machine learning models and other advanced analytics capabilities, enabling developers to build intelligent applications that can adapt and learn from real-time data.<br>